 Getting a perm is a serious business.
-In a nutshell, when you retexture your hair with a typical perm solution, the perm chemicals break the bonds and structure of your hair down, then restore its strength as it reforms around the perm rods.
+In a nutshell, when you retexture your hair with a typical perm solution, the perm chemicals break the bonds and structure of your hair down, then rebuild its shape as it reforms around the perm rods.
 Given how potent these chemicals are, taking your time to find a stylist and a perm that will work best for your hair is crucial.

 What Is a Perm?

 A perm, short for "permanent wave," is a hairstyle that uses chemicals, most often with ammonium thioglycolate as the active ingredient, to permanently set waves or curls into hair.

 Try not to settle on the place nearest to you simply for convenience.
 Be open to traveling outside of your neighborhood if the local hairstylists are not up to your standard.
-Unlike haircuts, which need to be touched up every several weeks, a perm can last six months, so venturing a little further for it is justifiable.
+Unlike haircuts, which need to be touched up every several weeks, a perm can usually last around six months, so venturing a little further for it is justifiable.

 Start your salon or hairdresser search by asking around for word-of-mouth recommendations.
 After you’ve gathered a few suggestions, use online resources for reviews from former clients to get a good feel for the quality and satisfaction of the service.
 Don’t forget to use social media as a tool for reviewing before and after photos and examples of the stylist’s work.
 If you like what you see, book a consultation to further the discussion before making a commitment.